google/go-tpm/legacy/tpm2/README.md

 This library contains unit tests in `github.com/google/go-tpm/tpm2`, which just tests that various encoding and error checking functions work correctly.
-It also contains more comprehensive integration tests in `github.com/google/go-tpm/tpm2/test`, which run actual commands on a TPM.
+It also contains more comprehensive integration tests in `github.com/google/go-tpm/tpm2/test`, which run actual commands on a TPM

 By default, these integration tests are run against the [`go-tpm-tools`](https://github.com/google/go-tpm-tools)